 - You should get your cholesterol checked on a periodic basis and discuss the results with your doctor.

-- MidMichigan offers periodic low cost Healthy Living cholesterol clinics and also has outpatient laboratories in eight convenient locations that will perform this test with a doctor's order.
+- MidMichigan offers periodic low cost screenings and also has outpatient laboratories in multiple convenient locations that will perform this test with a doctor's order.